Why haven’t I created an Eastern Europe travel itinerary for when I finally decide to travel Eastern Europe?

 And It Gets Better:

-Not only will they some magical Eastern Europe travel destinations that you can add to your next Baltic travel itinerary, but these locations are all secret!
+Not only are these some magical Eastern Europe travel destinations that you can add to your next Baltic travel itinerary, but these locations are all secret!
 Come to think of it, you should really add Belarus to your Eastern Europe itinerary too.
 It’s an amazing place and there are just so many exciting things to do in Belarus!